 If you would do the same with Euros you would also pay $5 dollars in conversions fees.

-Okay to make things a bit more complicated, there are different conversion fees depending on your deposit method.
-So the cheapest will be to choose wire transfer.
+Okay to make things a bit more complicated, the Etoro platform has different conversion fees depending on your deposit method.
+So the cheapest will be to choose wire transfer, and that’s what most traders do to avoid extra charges.

-So just click on the “Deposit Funds” button, and choose wire transfer in the dropdown.
+To make a wire transfer, just click on the “Deposit Funds” button in your Etoro dashboard, and choose wire transfer in the dropdown.
 Make sure you select the currency your money is in.
-Just know that wire transfers take from 4-7 days to appear on your account.
+Just so you know, the wire transfers take from 4-7 days to appear on your account.

-As you can see, for pounds it doesn’t matter if you use wire transfer or other methods, but for most other currencies, it might be good to wait extra days to get it cheaper.
+As you can see from the above image, for pounds it doesn’t matter if you use wire transfer or other methods, but for most other currencies, it might be good to wait few extra days to start trading cheaper.

 Since late 2019, eToro doesn’t have spread fees anymore, however, this only applies when you are buying unleveraged stocks.

-In summary, Spread fees are charged when you buy anything on eToro, stocks, cryptos, and so on, however, they are included in the buying price that you see in eToro.
+In summary, Spread fees are charged when you buy anything on eToro, stocks, cryptos, and any other assets or instruments, however, they are included in the buying price that you see in eToro.

 And it’s really specific to what you want to trade.

 Commodities and currencies are in pips.
-Whereas stock and crypto coins are in percentage.
+Whereas stock and cryptocurrencies such as Bitcoin or Ripple, are in percentage.

 Let’s assume you are buying Apple stock, the spread fee for stocks is 0.09%.